pj4533/OpenPics/README.md

 * AFNetworking
 * CocoaPods
-* Heavy use of UICollectionView (currently using unmodified UICollectionViewFlowLayout)
+* Heavy use of UICollectionView (currently using my flow layout subclass: [SGSStaggeredFlowLayout](https://github.com/pj4533/SGSStaggeredFlowLayout) )

 ## To do